APHYS 237/BIO251: Quantitative evolutionary dynamics and genomics

 The genomics revolution has fueled a renewed push to model evolutionary processes in quantitative terms.
 This course will provide an introduction to quantitative evolutionary modeling through the lens of statistical physics.
 Topics will range from the foundations of theoretical population genetics to experimental evolution of laboratory microbes.
 Course work will involve a mixture of pencil-and-paper math, writing basic computer simulations, and downloading and manipulating DNA sequence data from published datasets.
 This course is intended for upper level physics and math students with no biology background, as well as biology students who are comfortable with differential equations and probability.

-Spring 2023
+Spring 2024

 Course Meeting Schedule: TTh 10:30am – 11:50am

-Course Meeting Location: Wallenberg Hall (Bldg 160) Rm 127
+Course Meeting Location: Lane History Corner (Bldg 200) Rm 105

 Instructor: Prof. Benjamin Good, Office: Clark S244, Email: bhgood@stanford.edu

-Office Hours: Tu 1pm-2pm or by appointment.
+Office Hours: Fri 1pm-2pm or by appointment.

 Syllabus